Course Outline

 Description

 This foundation course will develop your knowledge for Indigenous wellbeing, and skills for culturally safe professional practice.
-Working with Indigenous peoples requires you to have self-reflective skills for cultural humility, and knowledge of decolonisation methodologies in order to engage with Indigenous ways of knowing, doing and being.
+Working with Indigenous Peoples requires you to have self-reflective skills for cultural humility, and knowledge of decolonisation methodologies in order to engage with Indigenous ways of knowing, doing and being.
 You will apply your developing knowledge of decolonisation methodologies and self-reflective skills to analyse historical, political, social, and cultural determinants contributing to contemporary Indigenous wellbeing.

 How will this course be delivered?